-SummaryStudents test rocks to identify their physical properties (such as luster, hardness, color, etc.) and classify them as igneous, metamorphic or sedimentary.
-They complete a worksheet table to record all of the rock properties, and then answer worksheet questions to deepen their understanding of rock properties and relate them to the cavern design problem.
+SummaryContinuing the Asteroid Impact challenge, student teams test rocks to identify their physical properties such as luster, hardness, color, etc., and classify them as igneous, metamorphic or sedimentary.
+They complete a data table to record all of the rock properties, and then answer worksheet questions to deepen their understanding of rock properties and relate them to the cavern design problem.

-Civil and geological engineers, for example, design tunnels through rock, build roads on the side of mountains, and construct skyscrapers rooted in soil and rock.
-These engineers must thoroughly understand the properties of rocks.
+Civil and geological engineers, for example, design tunnels through rock, build roads on the sides of mountains, and construct skyscrapers rooted in soil and rock.
+It is imperative for these engineers to thoroughly understand the natural characteristics and properties of all types of rocks.

 - Gather data by performing scientific observation and testing of rocks.

 - Use the data and a flowchart to determine rock types and rock classification.

 - Relate rocks-in-hand to geological formations on maps.

 - Relate the relevance of each tested/observed rock characteristic to designing/building caverns.

 Students are introduced to three types of material stress related to rocks: compressional, torsional and shear.
 They learn about rock types (sedimentary, igneous and metamorphic), and about the occurrence of stresses and weathering in nature, including physical, chemical and biological weathering.

 The purpose of this lesson is to introduce students to the basic elements of our Earth's crust: rocks, soils and minerals.
 They learn how we categorize rocks, soils and minerals and how they are literally the foundation for our civilization.

 Students learn the components of the rock cycle and how rocks can change over time under the influence of weathering, erosion, pressure and heat.
 They learn about geotechnical engineering and the role these engineers play in land development, the design and placement of new structures and natural di...